 Most women with preeclampsia will deliver a healthy baby and fully recover.
 However, some women experience complications, several of which may be life-threatening to mother and/or baby.
 A woman’s condition can go from mild to severe very quickly.

 Anyone who watched Downton Abbey probably remembers the sad loss of Lady Sybil (a.k.a. the nice sister).
 Luckily, doctors these days know how to spot and treat preeclampsia fairly well.
 Lesson learned: never trust a doctor in a tux.

 The causes of pre-e are still unknown, but the hallmarks are clear: (unusual/unexpected) high blood pressure and protein in your urine (this is why you pee in a cup at every OB visit).
 If protein is present, it’s a sign that the tiny blood vessels in your kidneys are leaking and spilling into your urine (mind you, it’s normal to have a small amount of protein in your urine).

 A common telltale symptom with preeclampsia is SwElLiNg — and lots of it, although it doesn’t happen in every single case.
 Swelling can occur in the face or around your eyes; it can be more-than-slight swelling of your hands and/or excessive or sudden swelling of your feet or ankles (not to be confused with summertime pregnancy elephant-cankles).

 This condition is called edema (below).
-These are Annette’s pre-eclamptic feet right after birth.
+These are our friend Annette’s pre-eclamptic feet right after birth.
 If you know Annette, you know she’s about 100 lbs soaking wet, so this swelling was very significant.

 The retention of fluid can lead to rapid weight gain, which is also one of the reasons your doc checks your weight at every appointment and is concerned with sudden weight gain.